-Get your truck ready for winter with a snow plow actuator
+Get your truck ready for winter with a snowplow actuator!

 Before linear actuators, operating snow plows was a much more difficult process then it is today.
-In order to properly handle a snowplow the plow must be turned and aimed consistently so it can redirect and plow the snow efficiently.
+In order to properly handle a snowplow, the plow must be turned and aimed consistently, so it can redirect and plow the snow efficiently.
 You could see how this could cause difficulties as both your hands are required to drive the vehicle safely.
 Luckily now we have liner actuators that are able to control the direction of the plow with the press of a button.
-All you need is one of our heavy duty linear actuators and a rocker switch to go with it.
+All you need is one of our heavy-duty linear actuators and a rocker switch to go with it.

 , the PA-17 model, would probably be the best bet as they are capable of producing at least 800 pounds of force.
-If that much force isn’t needed then one of our PA-03 models
+If that much force isn’t needed, then one of our PA-03 models

 is highly recommended since it’s going to be outside in the harsh weather for long periods of time.
 This will help extend the life of the actuator and protect it.

-But why stop the automation there; nowadays there are snowplows that you can control via remote’s so you don’t even need to get in the vehicle.
-All you have to do is sit back and let the plow do the work for you, it’s as easy as playing with a remote control car.
-Heck you could even stay inside the comfort of your own home and control the plow from there.
+But why to stop the automation there; nowadays there are snowplows that you can control via the remote’s so you don’t even need to get in the vehicle.
+All you have to do is sit back and let the plow do the work for you.
+It’s as easy as playing with a remote control car.
+Heck, you could even stay inside the comfort of your own home and control the plow from there.
 Linear actuators

 work the same way as stated above in these remote-controlled robots, controlling the angle and tilt of the snowplow, as well as engaging it in the first place.